section-engineering-education/engineering-education/content/articles/setup-glassmorphism-effect-in-reactjs-app/index.md

 Glassmorphism is an interface-based concept applied to web apps, websites, mobile apps, etc. Its commonly used in card-based interfaces.
 Glassmorphism creates glassy panels that float in the set background space.
 This creates a transparent background blur with frosted-glassy-like effects.

-In this guide, we will be implementing the glassmorphism effect on a card component using React.js.
+In this guide, we will build a basic login form card.
+We will then implement the glassmorphism effect to the card component using React.js.

 ### Prerequisites
 It will be advantageous to have the following to fully understand this article: